provide

 class MyProvider(Provider):

 • Want to go async?
-Make provide methods asynchronous.
-Create async container.
-Use async with and await get calls:
+Make provide methods asynchronous, create async container and then use async with and await get calls:

 from dishka import provide, Provider, Scope